addisonklinke/bash-utilities/README.md

 1. Clone this repository: `git clone https://github.com/addisonklinke/bash-utilities.git`
 2. Navigate to the repository `cd bash-utilities`
-2. Identify the command you are interested in from the list above
+3. Identify the command you are interested in from the list above
-3. View the command's documentation with `cat <command_name_here>` to identify whether it needs to be sourced by your `~/.bashrc`
-4. Follow one of the two approaches below

-**With Symlinks (Recommended)**

-5. Make the command executable: `sudo chmod +x /path/to/bash-utilites/<command_name_here>`
+4. Make the command executable: `sudo chmod +x <command_name>`
-6. Create a symlink from the repository: `sudo ln -s /path/to/bash-utilites/<command_name_here> /usr/local/bin`
-7. Whenever you pull an updated version of the repository, the local command on your machine will reflect any changes

-**Without Symlinks**

-5. Identify the command you are interested in from the list above
-6. Download the file to `/usr/local/bin` (or another filepath that is on your `PATH` variable)
-7. Make the new command executable `sudo chmod +x /usr/local/bin/<command_name_here>`
+5. Determine the command's installation method with `sed -n '3p' <command_name>`

 After completing the above steps, you should be able to run the command from anywhere in terminal

 ## Dependencies

 Commands are designed to run independently of each other, so you can install as few or as many as needed

-## Future Ideas

-* **mkill:** Grep for processes by name and kill (for multithread programs)
-* **mcp:** Multithreaded copy
-* **img-convert:** Check that all images in a directory have your desired format, and convert them if not